snorwin/powercoders/docs/networking.md

 # Exercise 3 - Networking
 Each `Pod` has its own IP address in order to access the application on it over the network.
-However,`Pods` are non-permanent resources and are created and destroyed by the `Deployment` dynamically.
+However,`Pods` are non-permanent resources which are created and destroyed by the `Deployment` dynamically.
 Therefore the IP addresses of your application are changing dynamically too and it is difficult to keeps track of which IP address to connect to.

 ## Services